Accounting Schools in Alaska

 - Complete 150 semester hours acceptable coursework in accounting.

 - Complete the AICPA ethics course and exam.

 - Apply for a license.

-The 150 semester hours must include at least 24 semester credit hours in an accounting concentration, to include:
+The remaining coursework must include at least 24 semester hours in subjects such as:

 - Accounting principles

 - Accounting theory